ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 Autopilots with F7 or H7 processors and having CAN interfaces use firmware that presents two USB interfaces: One for the normal MAVLink connection, and one for SLCAN serial connections to the CAN interface for configuration and firmware updates.This is called a composite USB device.

-By default, the MAVLink USB interface is SERIAL0 and the SLCAN UYSB interface is the highest SERIALx port the board presents.
+By default, the MAVLink USB interface is SERIAL0 and the SLCAN USB interface is the highest SERIALx port the board presents.
 The Windows driver currently installed with Mission Planner may select to use either one, and since both are set by default in ArduPilot firmware for MAVLINK protocol, it will work fine, whichever one it chooses as the COM port.

 However, there is a situation where the user will find that it will not connect to the obvious COM port in the Mission Planner dropdown box.This occurs when the user accidentally changes the protocol of whichever SERIALx port the Windows driver is using as the MAVLink COM port to something other than MAVLink.
 This can easily happen if the user takes an existing parameter file from a vehicle configuration used with a different autopilot that has the protocol changed.
 For example, the user has a plane with non F7/H7 CAN capable autopilot and upgrades it to one that is, then loads his existing parameter file while setting up the plane with the new autopilot.
 As soon as the parameter file is loaded and the autopilot is rebooted, communication is lost and cannot be re-established.

 What has occurred, is that the protocol for the SERIALx port that Windows was using has been changed.
 Almost always, this is the highest numbered SERIALx port since that is commonly set to -1 on non-CAN capable autopilots, and the Windows COM port driver has selected this interface as the COM port instead of SERIAL0.

 The procedure to recover is as follows:

+.. _loading-composite-USB:

 - Go to Windows Device Manager and find the COM port being used by the autopilot in the Ports listings.
 It will have the COM Port # you used to connect initially to Mission Planner.
 Right click and it will present "Update driver software" as one of the options.
 Click it.